lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Grid/README.md

 ## Custom Spacing

 You can use the `spacing` prop to apply custom spacing between items in both horizontal and vertical directions.
-The prop accepts either a spacing token (e.g. `space-100`) or an object with breakpoint keys and spacing token values.
+The prop accepts either a spacing token (for example `space-100`) or an object with breakpoint keys and spacing token values.

 You can set custom spacing in the horizontal (x-axis) and vertical (y-axis) direction separately using the `spacingX` and `spacingY` props.